UlisesCeca/ngx-swiper-wrapper/example/README.md

-# Example app for the ulises-ionic-angular-swipper-temp
+# Example app for the ulises-ionic-angular-swipper